lsst-dm/dm_dev_guide/python/numpydoc.rst

 - :ref:`py-docstring-example-module`.

-Treat the guidelines on this page as an extension of the :doc:`../coding/python_style_guide`.
+Treat the guidelines on this page as an extension of the :doc:`style`.

 .. _py-docstring-basics: